 “Unemployment” became the hottest topic of discussion after our honourable Prime Minister Mr. Narendra Modi gave the statement about Pakora Selling.
 “More than 60% of the eight lakhs engineers graduating from technical institutions across the country every year remain unemployed, according to All India Council for Technical Education”, says a report published in “The Times of India” on March 18, 2017.
 The most popular explanation given for this is the lack of jobs.
 But, are there really only few jobs, or is it something else which is breeding this problem?

-95% of engineering graduates lack basic coding skills, 67% of engineering graduates were not fluent in English and nearly 61% of them posses grammar skills no better than a eighth standard student as stated in a recent survey by Aspiring Minds.
-According to experts of industry and academia only 3.84% of fresh engineering graduates are employable.
+95% of engineering graduates lack basic coding skills, 67% of engineering graduates are not fluent in English and nearly 61% of them possess grammar skills no better than an eighth standard student as stated in a recent survey by Aspiring Minds.
+According to experts of industry and academia, only 3.84% of fresh engineering graduates are employable.

 WHAT IS EMPLOYABILITY?